The Undergraduate Catalog

 To improve graduation rates, the North Carolina General Assembly (Senate Bill 27, Section 89(a), 1993 Session Laws) mandated that the “Board of Governors shall require constituent institutions to set a goal of increasing to 15 the average number of credit hours per term taken by full-time undergraduates.”

 The minimum number of semester hours required for a baccalaureate degree at East Carolina University is 120.
 Most degrees require 120 to 126 semester hours.
 (Any exceptions are indicated in the degree requirements listed in the undergraduate catalog.)
 Students who satisfactorily complete an average of 15-16 semester hours per semester should be able to obtain their degrees in four years or eight semesters.
-Some factors which may extend an individual student’s time for completion of a degree are averaging fewer than 15-16 semester hours per semester, repeating courses, failing to meet course prerequisites, changing majors, taking unnecessary or inappropriate courses, withdrawing from school, dropping or failing courses, adding minors or double majors, and becoming academically ineligible to continue enrollment.
+Some factors which may extend an individual student’s time for completion of a degree are averaging fewer than 15-16 semester hours per semester, repeating courses, failing to meet course prerequisites, changing majors, taking unnecessary or inappropriate courses, withdrawing from school, dropping, or failing courses, adding minors or double majors, and becoming academically ineligible to continue enrollment.
 Participation in internships, practica, cooperative education, and study abroad programs may or may not extend the number of semesters for graduation.

 Fall and Spring Semesters

 A student may take 18 semester hours of credit per semester without restrictions.
 With the approval of the advisor, chair, director, or dean, a student who has earned a cumulative grade point average of 3.0 in all work may take 19 or 20 semester hours per semester.
-The approval for extra-hour load must be approved by the advisor, chair, director, or dean concerned, and sent by ECU email to email@example.com.
-A student desiring to enroll for more than 20 semester hours must secure, in addition to the above signature, approval from the Office of the Registrar.
+The approval for extra-hour load must be approved by the advisor, chair, director, or dean concerned, and sent by ECU email to firstname.lastname@example.org.
+A student desiring to enroll for more than 20 semester hours must secure, in addition to the above signature, approval from the Office of the Registrar via email@example.com.

 Any deviations from the applicable published degree requirements must have the approval of the appropriate departmental chair, school director, or college dean and the Office of the Registrar as appropriate.

 Only under extenuating circumstances will a student be allowed to repeat a course in which he or she has earned a grade of C (2.0) and then only with the written approval of the appropriate departmental chair, school director, or college dean and the Office of the Registrar as appropriate.
-A student who repeats a course he or she has passed in order to raise the grade will receive the original grade, hours attempted, hours earned, and grade points.
-The student will also receive the raised grade, hours attempted, and grade points.
+A student who repeats a course they passed in order to raise the grade will receive the original grade, hours attempted, and grade points.
+The student will also receive the raised grade, hours attempted, hours earned, and grade points.
 The raised grade, or last grade, stands.
 A grade of F as the raised grade will result in the loss of the original hours and grade points; a student receiving an F as the raised grade must repeat the course if credit is required for graduation.
 A student who repeats a course he or she has failed will receive the failure (hours attempted and no grade points) and the raised grade with hours attempted, hours earned, and grade points.

 Independent Study Courses

 Independent study is defined as any program of study without direct instruction in a classroom setting (excluding internships).
 It may include directed readings, special topics courses, or independent study of an existing course.
-The use of independent study should be limited to two occasions: when a student wishes to pursue a topic of study which is not available in an approved course or when a course is needed to satisfy graduation requirements but the course is not being offered in a timely manner to satisfy those requirements.
+The use of independent study should be limited to two occasions: when a student wishes to pursue a topic of study which is not available in an approved course or when a course is needed to satisfy graduation requirements, but the course is not being offered in a timely manner to satisfy those requirements.
 Independent study and correspondence credits may not exceed 15 percent of the total hours required for the degree.
 Credit earned through independent study cannot be used to reduce the minimum residence requirement.

 All independent study courses should be set up as a part of the departmental schedule of courses for the respective term.
 Independent study sections of normally offered courses should be appropriately noted by the section number.